Carlos Correa Player Props: Twins vs. Phillies

-Carlos Correa -- 1-for-4 in his last game -- will be in action for the Minnesota Twins against the Philadelphia Phillies, with Cristopher Sanchez on the mound, on August 11 at 7:05 PM ET.
+On Saturday, Carlos Correa (.486 slugging percentage in past 10 games, including two home runs) and the Minnesota Twins face the Philadelphia Phillies, whose starting pitcher will be Taijuan Walker.
+First pitch is at 6:05 PM ET.

-He had a one-hit showing in his most recent game (1-for-4) against the Tigers.
+In his last game he had a one-hit showing (1-for-2) against the Phillies.

 Carlos Correa Game Info & Props vs. the Phillies